-WHEREAS, it is abundantly fitting and proper that the outstanding accomplishments of this remarkable and distinguished Georgian be appropriately recognized with the naming of a bridge in his honor.
+WHEREAS, it is abundantly fitting and proper that the outstanding accomplishments of this

-137 PART VII WHEREAS, our nation's security continues to rely on patriotic men and women who put 138 their personal lives on hold in order to place themselves in harm's way to protect the 139 140 freedoms that all United States citizens cherish; and WHEREAS, United States military veterans have demonstrated a deep personal commitment 141 142 to protecting democracy and a willingness to sacrifice their own personal safety and comfort 143 to ensure the well-being of their fellow man; and 144 WHEREAS, they have served as guardians of this nation's freedom and liberty and have 145 diligently and conscientiously undergone intensive and rigorous training in order to serve 146 their country with honor and distinction during times of war and peace; and 147 WHEREAS, it is important that veterans are thanked for their selfless service to this nation and honored for their unyielding commitment to protecting the people and ideals of the 148 United States; and 149 WHEREAS, veterans embody the spirit of service, willing to find meaning in something 150 greater than themselves, and it is abundantly fitting and proper that the outstanding 151 accomplishments and sacrifices of these remarkable and distinguished Americans be honored 152 153 appropriately.
-PART VIII 154 WHEREAS, the McDougald family, William Alexander and Catherine Buie McDougald 155 with their youngest child Dougald, immigrated to America in 1841 from the Island of Jura, 156 Great Britain, and settled in North Carolina; and 157 WHEREAS, Dougald and his sons, John Alexander, Duncan, and William, were successful 158 farmers and turpentine producers and were active in civic projects, especially in Bulloch 159 County, Georgia; and 160 WHEREAS, John Alexander McDougald was a major donor in the bid to establish the First 161 of the city council and mayor helped the City of Statesboro obtain improved water and
+135 remarkable and distinguished Georgian be appropriately recognized with the naming of a 136 bridge in his honor.
+137 PART VII WHEREAS, our nation's security continues to rely on patriotic men and women who put 138 their personal lives on hold in order to place themselves in harm's way to protect the 139 freedoms that all United States citizens cherish; and 140 141 WHEREAS, United States military veterans have demonstrated a deep personal commitment 142 to protecting democracy and a willingness to sacrifice their own personal safety and comfort 143 to ensure the well-being of their fellow man; and WHEREAS, they have served as guardians of this nation's freedom and liberty and have 144 diligently and conscientiously undergone intensive and rigorous training in order to serve 145 their country with honor and distinction during times of war and peace; and 146 147 WHEREAS, it is important that veterans are thanked for their selfless service to this nation 148 and honored for their unyielding commitment to protecting the people and ideals of the 149 United States; and 150 WHEREAS, veterans embody the spirit of service, willing to find meaning in something 151 greater than themselves, and it is abundantly fitting and proper that the outstanding 152 accomplishments and sacrifices of these remarkable and distinguished Americans be honored 153 appropriately.
+PART VIII 154 WHEREAS, the McDougald family, William Alexander and Catherine Buie McDougald 155 with their youngest child Dougald, immigrated to America in 1841 from the Island of Jura, 156 Great Britain, and settled in North Carolina; and 157 WHEREAS, Dougald and his sons, John Alexander, Duncan, and William, were successful 158 159 farmers and turpentine producers and were active in civic projects, especially in Bulloch 160 County, Georgia; and WHEREAS, John Alexander McDougald was a major donor in the bid to establish the First 161 District A&M School, which later was named Georgia Southern University, and as a member 162 of the city council and mayor helped the City of Statesboro obtain improved water and